cgalpin92/project-portfolio1-moonlandingmuseum/README.md

  - The Landing page cosists of a number of sections;
    - A Welcome Image and Message, Who are we, Whats here and Our Website.
-   - It showcases the sites two main chosen colors; Dark Purple and Bright Purple, which carry through to all other pages to ensure fluidity, and the site's other supporting colors; Dark Blue, Dark Red and Dark Orange.
+   - It showcases the sites two main chosen colors; dark blue-grey and blue kimberly, which carry through to all other pages to ensure fluidity, and the site's other supporting colors; dark blue, dark red and dark orange.

   - Welcome Image and Message:
     - The Welcome Image is located directly below the Header and Navigation Menu.
 It shows the Saturn 5 Rocket displayed in the Museum which introduces the user with what to expect from the Museum.
     - There is a 'Welcome' Text Overlay which is bright and eye catching, intended to grab their attention.
-    - Underneath the Welcome Image is a Message welcoming the user to the website.
-To again grab the user's attention the text is in Uppercase format and in contrast to the Dark Purple background.
+    - Underneath the Welcome Image is a message welcoming the user to the website.
+To again grab the user's attention the text is in Uppercase format and in contrast to the darker background.

     ![Welcome Image screenshot](media/moonlandingmuseum-welcome.png)

   - Who are we section:
     - The Who are we section outlines the purpose of the Museum to the user, they will get a detailed insite into the Apollo 11 Mission.
     - There is a supporting image depicting two people viewing the Saturn 5 Rocket in the museum outlined in one of the site's supporting colors: dark blue.
-    - There is a Red Subtitle to this section so the user knows what the purpose of the section is.
+    - There is a red subtitle to this section so the user knows what the purpose of the section is.

     ![screenshot of the Who are we section](media/moonlandingmuseum-who-are-we.png)

   - What's here section:
     - This section lists what the user will find at the Museum, the Apollo 11 Command Module and Lunar Landing Pod, along with artifacts and other NASA and Russian Spaceflight additions.
     - There is a supporting image of the Lunar Landing Module, outlined in one of the chosen supporting colors: dark orange.
-    - Again there is a Red Subtitle to this section.
+    - Again there is a red subtitle to this section.

     ![screenshot of the What's here section](media/moonlandingmuseum-whats-here.png)

   - Our Website section:
-    - This sections explains to the user what the Website consists of, indicating this with another Red subtitle.
+    - This sections explains to the user what the Website consists of, indicating this with another red subtitle.
-    - It tells them they can find out about the Mission itself along with the events that lead up the mission
+    - The user is told they can learn about the timeline of the mission itself along with the events that lead up to it.
-    - The user is also informed that there is information on the Apollo 11 Astronauts.
+    - The user is also informed that there is information on the Apollo 11 astronauts.
-    - The section also lets them know they can find out how to Visit the museum and that there is a form they can complete to register their interest to volunteer with them.
+    - The section also lets them know they can find out how to visit the museum and that there is a form they can complete to register their interest to volunteer with them.
     - There are additional links within this section to the Mission Page, Astronauts Page, Visit Us Page and Volunteering Page.

     ![screenshot of the Our Website section](media/moonlandingmuseum-our-website.png)